greatcouncil/greatcouncil/_emojis/bromance.md

 - batman
 - robin
 ---
 The affectionate, but _"no homo"_ romance shown between two dudes who have a tight friendship.
+Can also be used for mixed or female friendship.